CenterForOpenScience/SHARE/docs/share_models.rst

 Model Descriptions
 ------------------
-The descriptions of the models used in SHARE will be useful when writing the normalizer for a new provider.
+SHARE model descriptions will be useful when writing normalizers for new providers.
 See existing provider normalizers for more detailed examples.